 No need to worry, right?

 Not so fast.
 You will be without your rod for a few weeks.
 Also, there is some money out of pocket.
-With Orvis, there is “a nominal handling charge of $30.”
-With Winston, the handling charge jumps to $50.
+With Orvis, there is “a nominal handling charge,” which is now $60.

 And you really should take care of your fly rod even if the manufacturer has a generous replacement policy.
-But then again, slamming your car door on it is not the end of the world when all it takes is a few weeks and thirty bucks to get the world back to spinning happily on its axis.
+But then again, slamming your car door on it is not the end of the world when sixty bucks gets the world back to spinning happily on its axis.